mellunar/svelte-ts/README.md

 npm run build
 ```

-You can run the newly built app with `npm run dev`.
+You can run the newly built app with `npm run start`.

 ## Aditional content